Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 You Should Know Your Worth

-You know how the company operates and understand their daily operations.
-You know how to do your job and you do your job well.
+You know how the company operates and understand its daily operations.
+You know how to do your job, and you do it well.

 Even though you are afraid that you may scare off some of your clients, this fear should not completely scare you away from raising rates.
 The reality is that your clients do not want to have to deal with replacing you.

-Therefore, consider raising your freelance rates a small percentage from time to time.
-If your clients understand how much you are worth, they are going to understand that you were going to charge more after a certain amount of time.
+Therefore, consider occasionally raising your freelance rates by a small percentage.
+If your clients understand your worth, they will understand that you will charge more after a certain time.

-After all, you have a job to do just like regular W2 employees.
+After all, you have a job like regular W2 employees.

 See Related: How to Get Freelance Clients